quancui999/WaveletAnalysis_Hydrology/README.md

 # WaveletAnalysis_Hydrology

-This R code is meant to show how to process wavelet analysis of hydrologic and climate data.
+This repository is meant to illustrate process wavelet analysis on hydrologic / climate data using R.

+Quan Cui, 2021-05-27